Some explicit elliptic modular surfaces: The Elliptic Fibration

-By Kodaira's classification of the singular fibers of an elliptic surface, the fiber $\bar{F}_t$ must, in fact, be a rational nodal curve, namely a fiber of type $I_1$.

 Therefore, in summary, we have identified a singular fiber of type $I_{4\cdot3^c}$ at the point $0$ in $\mathbb{P}^1$, we have identified a singular fiber of type $I_{3^c}^*$ at the point $\infty$, and we have identified $3^c$ singular fibers of type $I_1$, located at the points $\zeta^i$.

-We may confirm that these are indeed all of the singular fibers using the following description of the topological Euler number of an elliptic surface in terms its singular fibers.
-From \cite[Proposition 5.16]{cossec} we have that for a complex elliptic surface $f:S\rightarrow C$ with fiber $F_v$ at $v\in C$ having $m_v$ components, we have
+We may confirm that these are indeed all of the singular fibers of $f$ using the following description of the topological Euler number of an elliptic surface.
+From \cite[Proposition 5.16]{cossec}, for a complex elliptic surface $\varphi:S\rightarrow C$ with fiber $F_v$ at $v\in C$ having $m_v$ components, we have

 where